neil-stewart/knowledge_category_structure/README.txt

-# Code for Stewart and Matthews (2009)

-This repo contains source code for the relative judgment model.
+This directory contains source code for the relative judgment model.

 Source code is written in C using functions from the GNU Scientific Library (http://www.gnu.org/software/gsl/).